Latest Web Site Updates

 We invite you to browse our web site and links to learn what over 1.8 million Catholic men and their families already know about the Benefits of Membership in the Knights of Columbus.
 Please send your name, address and phone number to email@example.com if you would like more information about becoming a member.
 A representative from our Council will call and invite you to an Open House meeting where we will answer any specific questions you may have and process your Membership application.

-A request for general information regarding the Council or the Club can be sent to firstname.lastname@example.org.
+A request for general information regarding the Council can be sent to firstname.lastname@example.org.

 Help us to establish our Facebook presence.